JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 ## Pre-requisites

 1. A working, new version of TensorFlow installed.
 2. Your data in CSV format.
-The reason I choose CSV data as the starting point is that most any data can be formatted as a CSV file.
-Getting from your raw data to a CSV file is on you, but once you get there, the rest is smooth sailing:) From CSV data, I show you how to get your data into `tfrecords` format, which is the prefered TF data format.
-So, if your data is already in tfrecords, you're already ahead of the curve!
+The reason I choose CSV data as the starting point is that almost any data can be formatted as a CSV file.
+Getting your raw data to a CSV file is on you, but once you get there, the rest is smooth sailing:) From CSV data, I show you how to get your data into `tfrecords` format, which is the prefered TF data format.
+So, if your data is already in `tfrecords`, you're already ahead of the curve!

 <br/>

+### Install TensorFlow
+Just follow the official [installation instructions][tf-install]!

 <br/>

-## Data in CSV
+### Get Data in CSV

-For this post, I'm going to be working with my own labeled data.
-Each training data example is represented as a single row in the CSV file, where the first column represents the label (an integer), all the following columns represent the features for that example (floating point numbers).
-I'm working with audio (speech) data, and the features are something like amplitudes at various frequency ranges - not important to your task, but it may help to ground the example more.
-The labels (the first column) represent categories of speech sounds, for example, label 45 might be the vowel "oh" and label 7 might be the consonant "k".
+To ground this post in a concrete example, below is my own labeled data in CSV.
+Each training data example is represented as a single row in the CSV file, where the first column represents the label (an integer), and all the following columns contain the features for that example (floating point numbers).

+I'm working with audio data, and the features (i.e. columns two onward) correspond to amplitudes at different frequency ranges.
+The labels in the first column represent categories of speech sounds, for example, label `45` might be the vowel `[oh]` and label `7` might be the consonant [k].

 Here's what four lines of my data CSV file look like (where the delimiter is a single space):